 It’s a moving coil with the price tag of a decent moving magnet design, and that for vinyl enthusiasts will be tempting.
 But, you’ll also need a good phono stage to make the most of it and those aren’t cheap or common.
-An outboard unit such as Musical Fidelity’s LX2 LPS is a good starting point, so you’ll need to factor that in.
-Such is the Ortofon’s quality that even moving up to something like Musical Fidelity’s MX-VYNL is justified.
+Something like Musical Fidelity’s MX-VYNL isn't cheap but is more than justified.

 We mount the Quintet on our reference Technics SL-1000R record player and feed its signal into Cyrus’s excellent Phono Signature/PSX-R2 phonostage.
-The rest of our set-up is Gamut’s D3i/D200i pre/power and ATC’s SCM 50 speakers.
+The rest of our set-up is Burmester's 088/911 MkIII pre/power and ATC’s SCM 50 speakers.
 This system is way more revealing (not to mention notably more expensive) than the Ortofon’s intending partners, but that doesn’t stop the Quintet from impressing.